Wabinabi/Argos/src/esp32/as7-gamma/On-Board Software.md

 In automated mode, the drone will follow its internal instructions and aim to execute them. these are loaded on drone start-up.

 Drone commands are enqueued on an internal stack and are executed first in last out.
-Dorne commands are composed of the following:
+Drone commands are composed of the following:

-* A drone comamnd type, typically blind, guided, or arming
+* A drone command type, typically blind, guided, or arming
-* A duration dor the command
+* A duration for the command
 * Drone command parameters.

 #### Drone Command Parameters